stevenMouret/web-accessibility-guidelines/_doc/accessibility/colors/color-contrast.md

 #### The interface components or graphical elements that convey information

-The contrast ratio is at least 3:1 in this case:
+The contrast ratio is at least 3:1 of:

 * The colors of an interface component in its different states and the background color.
 * The different colors composing a graphic element and its background color.